Dominican Certificates: Q&A

 Then we take your new original marriage certificate to be legalized at the Central Registry Office in Santo Domingo.
 To be legalized, your Dominican marriage certificate has a bar-coded sticker placed on the reverse of the certificate.
 You can check that the legalization is genuine by going to the webpage of the Dominican Electoral Board and entering in the bar-code number.

 Most of our clients prefer that we take the legalized marriage certificate to the Dominican Foreign Ministry to obtain an apostille.
 See information on Wikipedia about apostilles.
 Basically, any Dominican official document with an apostille attached is considered legal and valid in most other countries of the world.
-(Canada, the Netherlands and a handful of other countries do not consider a Dominican apostille to be final proof that a Dominican marriage certificate is genuine, so for Canadians and Dutch citizens we must take your certificate to your embassy in Santo Domingo for them to apply the final seal to authenticate the document.
+(A handful of other countries such as Germany and Austria do not consider a Dominican apostille to be final proof that a Dominican marriage certificate is genuine, so for those countries' citizens we must take the certificate to the relevant embassy in Santo Domingo for them to apply the final seal to authenticate the document.
 This clearly comes with an added charge).
-Now your Dominican marriage certificate is ready to be dispatched to you
+Now your Dominican marriage certificate is ready to be dispatched to you.

 Mailing your Dominican vital certificates